Srinivasasanjay47/OpenAICLI/README.md

 output.txt is the transcript file generated after processing the clean audio cli.py is the python command line application. summary.txt is the file that has the cleaned up and summaries of the raw audio which has been rocessed inside the gpt turbo model.
+NOTE* - AC.txt is also a transcribed file that was generated using google text to speech